creamxiao/snake_robot/README.md

 This program is only for the configuration search for Paper "A Search-based Configuration and Motion Planning Algorithm for a Snake-like Robot Performing Load-intensive Operations".

 ## Prerequisites: ##
-_Linux_ environment, _OpenCV_ and _qpOASES_ libraries installed.
+**Linux** environment, **OpenCV** and **qpOASES** libraries installed.
 ### OpenCV:
-If you already have your _OpenCV_ installed on you computer, congratulations.
+If you already have your OpenCV installed on you computer, congratulations.
 Otherwise, skip to [OpenCV installation instructions](#opencv-quick-installation) and remember to come back after you succeeded.

 ### qpOASES:
-The following steps are extracted from [_qpOASES_ manual](https://www.coin-or.org/qpOASES/doc/3.2/manual.pdf).
+The following steps are extracted from [qpOASES manual](https://www.coin-or.org/qpOASES/doc/3.2/manual.pdf).
 You can chech out the manual for more details.
-1. Download [_qpOASES_](https://github.com/coin-or/qpOASES).
+1. Download [qpOASES](https://github.com/coin-or/qpOASES).
 You obtained a zipped archive, unpack the archive.
-2. A new directory qpOASES-3.2.1 will be created.
+2. A new directory **qpOASES-3.2.1** will be created.
 From now on we refer to (the full path of) this directory (or the one you used to check out the latest stable branch) by `<qpOASES-dir>`.
-3. Compilation of the qpOASES library libqpOASES.a and test examples:
+3. Compilation of the qpOASES library **libqpOASES.a** and test examples:
 ```
     cd <qpOASES-dir>
     make